by Karen Mehall Phillips - Tuesday, March 8, 2016

 According to All Africa, the cabinet voted to go on the record as a pro-hunting nation, opposing any and all hunting bans-and to campaign against any bans proposed in the future.
 Cabinet members were directed to promote the news through public forums and to “communicate at all possible opportunities its importance to national conservation and sustainable development programs.”
 So let’s help them spread the news!

 The Namibian explains the decision is the result of anti-hunters’ opposition to the cabinet’s 2013 decision to sell five black rhino hunts for trophy hunting in efforts to help save the endangered species.
-You may recall that the rhino taken by American hunter Corey Knowlton in 2014 at a Dallas Safari Club event generated a whopping $350,000 for the species’ conservation.
+You may recall that the rhino taken by American hunter Corey Knowlton in 2014 at a Dallas Safari Club (DSC) event generated a whopping $350,000 for the species’ conservation.
 It also resulted in death threats for Knowlton and his family, though the rhino taken by Knowlton was an older, non-breeding male specifically selected because of its dangerous, aggressive behavior.
 The bull would have been culled regardless of Knowlton’s hunt in order to prevent injury or death to the rest of the herd.

 In moving forward, the Namibian government is establishing a code of conduct for conservation hunting.
 It also announces its ongoing support of the Ministry of Environment and Tourism’s efforts to stop wildlife crimes.